Netcracker/KubeMarine/documentation/Installation.md

   * Ubuntu 22.04.1

 <!-- #GFCFilterMarkerStart# -->
-The actual information about the supported versions can be found at [global.yaml configuration](../kubemarine/resources/configurations/globals.yaml#L335).
+The actual information about the supported versions can be found in `compatibility_map.distributives` section of [globals.yaml configuration](../kubemarine/resources/configurations/globals.yaml#L222).
 <!-- #GFCFilterMarkerEnd# -->

 **Networking**